ArthurAllilaire/google-home-page/README.md

 * changing page of React app on submit of form
 * README.md markup
 * Higher order functions to change state based on different labels passed in
+* Started using BEM CSS selectors to avoid global name clashes *Using Background images and cropping them using background position